 The caravan, and others like it, have put President Trump’s sweeping pledge to secure the border to the test, and dealing with the court backlog and administrative policies is a White House priority.
+On July 15, the Trump administration announced a new policy tightening restriction for asylum seekers from Central America — a major crackdown that's likely to face a legal challenge in the near future.

 Migrants are entitled under both U.S. and international law to apply for asylum.
 But there already is a bottleneck of would-be asylum seekers waiting at some U.S. border crossings to make their claims, some waiting as long as five weeks.
 For others, the process could even take years.

-"The reality is that most people in the caravan will not be found qualified for asylum, and many of them know it.
-Others are encouraged to, but likely their claims will not pass muster, especially under new guidance from Jeff Sessions, to get back to a stricter adherence to the law," Jessica Vaughan, director of policy studies for the Center for Immigration Studies — a Washington, D.C.- based research institution, told Fox News.
+"The reality is that most people in [caravans] will not be found qualified for asylum, and many of them know it.
+Others are encouraged to, but likely their claims will not pass muster, especially under new guidance from Jeff Sessions, to get back to a stricter adherence to the law," Jessica Vaughan, director of policy studies for the Center for Immigration Studies — a Washington, D.C.- based research institution, previously told Fox News.

 Vaughan suggested it would be quicker to process these claims "right away" at the border rather than putting asylum requests on hold.